JohnCoene/javascript-for-r/_book/1-02-basics.md

 The code contained in the following pages is approachable to readers with basic knowledge of R. Still, familiarity with package development using [devtools](https://devtools.r-lib.org/) [@R-devtools], the [Shiny](https://shiny.rstudio.com/) framework [@R-shiny], the JSON data format, and JavaScript are essential.

 The reason for the former is that some of the ways one builds integrations with JavaScript naturally take the form of R packages.
 Also, R packages make sharing code, datasets, and anything else R-related extremely convenient, they come with a relatively strict structure, the ability to run unit tests, and much more.
 These have thus become a core feature of the R ecosystem and therefore, are used extensively in the book as we create several packages.
-The following section thus runs over the essentials of building a package to ensure everyone can keep up.
+Therefore, the following section runs over the essentials of building a package to ensure everyone can keep up.

 Then we briefly go through the JSON data format as it will be used to a great extent to communicate between R and JavaScript.
 Since both Shiny and JavaScript run in the browser they make for axiomatic companions; we'll therefore use Shiny extensively.
 Finally, there is an obligatory short introduction to JavaScript.